 Having a lot of unfinished tasks can be draining, but if you use time blocking, you can define your next steps for every project on your calendar.
 This way, you can project the date you will finish.

 It pushes you to have a realistic view of your time.

 Time blocking lets you see the big picture of your entire day’s schedule.
-It forces you to give a realistic estimate for how long you actually have to accomplish your tasks.
+It forces you to give a realistic estimate of how long you actually have to accomplish your tasks.

 It allows you to be the master of your time.

 You are the one who controls where you will turn your attention and chooses to take care of your tasks before entertaining distractions or requests.

 People often allow their calendars to lead their days, so if something is on the calendar, it will happen.
 But people also their calendars as a tool to have their free time taken away, leading to long working hours due to interruptions.

 If you block off important work times on your calendar ahead of time, you can use it to guide your time.

 The infographic below compares the daily time management of average people and extremely productive people.

 8 Simple Strategies to Time Block Your Life